kengraf/recipes/Dinners/Coq Au Vin.md

 T-10
 Add the chicken and any accumulated juices back to the pot and simmer, uncovered, for about 10 minutes.
-T-10
+T-2
-Right before serving, stir in the browned mushrooms and pancetta.
+Right before serving, stir in the browned mushrooms, onions and pancetta.
 Taste and adjust seasoning, if necessary, then serve.